fouzianazneen/Education-resource-center-MERN/README.md

 ## Contributing
 Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. uctions.
+Tailwind CSS is emphasized as a key technology for styling, enhancing the clarity and appeal of your project description for potential contributors or users.